yzqzss/csswaf/README.md

 > Inspired by [anubis](https://github.com/TecharoHQ/anubis)

+> !WARNING!
+This is a proof of concept and should not be used in production.

 ## What is CSSWAF?

 CSSWAF places random hidden `empty.gif` files in CSS animation progress, allowing the browser to load these images one by one.